-Specifically, we define the last layer of the feature extractor as the adaptation layer and reduce the distribution shift between the source and target domains by aligning the covariance of the source and target features output by the adaptation layer.
-Hence, the CORAL objective function is as follows:
+We define the last layer of $F$ as adaptation layer and reduce the distribution shift between source and target domains by aligning the covariance matrix of source and target features.
+Hence, the CORAL objective function is: